mahdiimahd/minimal/team.md

 # Gug

 ![gug](https://gateway.pinata.cloud/ipfs/QmVoeWgVnTH2iuyMVemUFpJV39Dzn8TViCPTC6K1oqGY3i)<br />
-Gug is an investor, stock trader, and New York native.
-He is also recent graduate of the University of Michigan, majoring in economics.
-He enjoys the outdoors, traveling with friends, basketball, and studying new financial assets and economics.
+Daniel is a venture capitalist, derivatives trader, and New York native.
+He is also recent graduate of the University of Michigan, with a major in economics.
+His passion lies in trading stocks/crypto and investing in high growth potential early-stage companies and projects.
+Along with investing, Daniel has a strong desire in the philosophy of earning-to-give, helping to support the people/organizations in need.

 [back](./)